 In a divorce, one of the issues that arises is when it comes to dividing up the assets.
 This can become very complicated at times, especially when it is unclear who owns what property and what was acquired during the course of the marriage.
 The marital home can be the biggest asset that needs to be divided.

 When looking to divide assets, especially the marital home, having an attorney present is imperative.
-At Huguenor Mattis, A.P.C., we have over 30 years of experience in the field of family law and can help you understand how to go about filing for a deferred sales order for your home.
+At Huguenor Mattis, A.P.C., we have over four decades of experience in the field of family law and can help you understand how to go about filing for a deferred sales order for your home.

 When it comes to dividing the home asset, if there are children involved, one parent can file for a deferred sales order.
 According to the California Family Code Section 3800-3810, a deferred sale of a home order means a temporary delay in the sale of the home and awards it temporarily to the custodial parent of the minor child for use and possession in order to reduce the adverse effects of the divorce on the minor child.